 How many swaddle, receiving, and muslin blankets you need depends on a number of factors.
 These include how often you want to do the laundry, whether you’re swaddling a newborn with swaddle blankets or not, and if you’re looking for a blanket that’s versatile.

-Take the advice of a father who’s been there (and still is there!) and get more blankets than fewer.
+Take the advice of a father who’s been there (and is still there!) and get more blankets than fewer.
 To this day, I’m still using the receiving and muslin blankets we were given when my daughter was born.
 She’s now a toddler and has even commandeered some for her own purposes!

 What’s your take on how many swaddles, receiving, or muslin blankets a parent should have?
 I would love to hear from you so please feel free to leave your comments in the comments section below.